-(1) No person shall start or maintain any fire outside a building (except for outdoor cooking fires, fires in outdoor fireplaces that meet the requirements of the Medford Building Department, freestanding fireplaces that (1) will be placed on a non-combustible surface that extends at least 16 inches beyond the front and at least 8 inches beyond the side of the fireplace opening, and (2) will not be placed beneath combustible materials, and agricultural heating devices) for the purpose of burning any combustible material, or cause or participate therein, nor shall any person in control of any premises cause or knowingly allow any such fire to be started or maintained on any part of said premises unless:
+(1) No person shall start or maintain any fire outside a building for the purpose of burning any combustible material, or cause or participate therein, nor shall any person in control of any premises cause or knowingly allow any such fire to be started or maintained on any part of said premises unless:

-(a) A permit has been issued as allowed in subsection (7) by the city Fire Chief or his agent to maintain such fire at that location; and
+(a) A permit has been issued as allowed in subsection (7) by the city Fire Chief or the Fire Chief’s designee to maintain such fire at that location; and

-(3) Each permit shall contain a written condition in bold-face type to the effect that the permittee shall contact the Fire Chief`s office before each fire is started and ascertain that outside burning is approved, under subsections (4) and (5), by the Fire Chief for that day.
-No permit shall be valid as to any day on which the Fire Chief or the Fire Chief’s designee has ascertained that burning is not permitted under said subsections.
+(3) No permit shall be valid at any time when the Fire Chief or the Fire Chief’s designee has ascertained that burning is not permitted.
 In addition, the Fire Chief or the Fire Chief’s designee may condition any permit issued hereunder to exclude the burning of any particular material when he finds that the burning of such material would be unduly obnoxious in the locality of the proposed burning site.

-(4) The Fire Chief or his agent shall not approve outside burning on any day if he determines that low humidity, high winds, drought, or other weather or other unusual conditions exist which make outside burning generally, or at the particular time and place proposed, unreasonably hazardous to the safety of persons or property.
-In no event shall the Fire Chief approve outside burning on a day when one or more of the following conditions exist, or in his determination will exist:
+(4) The Fire Chief or the Fire Chief’s designee shall not approve outside burning on any day if he determines that high temperatures, low humidity, high winds, drought, or other weather or other unusual conditions exist which make outside burning generally, or at the particular time and place proposed, unreasonably hazardous to the safety of persons or property.

-(5) The Fire Chief or his agent may approve outside burning on any day when he determines that the ventilation index is or will be greater than 400 during that day.
+(5) The Fire Chief or the Fire Chief’s designee may approve outside burning on any day when he determines that the ventilation index is or will be greater than 400 during that day.
 The ventilation index is the National Weather Service's indicator of the relative degree of air circulation for the Medford area.

 (6) Fires which are subject to this section shall be maintained during daylight hours and by a competent adult person and shall be extinguished prior to darkness unless continued burning is specifically authorized in writing by the Fire Chief or the Fire Chief’s designee.

-(7) A permit may be issued only for the following purposes:
+(7) A permit may be issued only for any of the following purposes: